Keeping your wireless devices secure

 To meet the need for device-to-device connectivity in multi-tenant buildings, ASK4 created 4Network.
 Winner of Innovation of the Year, 4Network provides users of a managed Internet service with their own private wireless networks.
 This means users can connect their wireless-enabled devices together in a private and secure way via a building’s shared infrastructure - just like they can at home.

-4Network forms a unique part of ASK4’s network infrastructure and has been developed by our technical team over a number of years in direct response to our users' changing connectivity demands and the influx of WiFi connected devices, entertainment systems and infrastructure now available to tenants and accommodation operators.
+4Network forms an industry leading part of ASK4’s network infrastructure and has been developed by our technical team over a number of years in direct response to our users' changing connectivity demands and the influx of WiFi connected devices, entertainment systems and infrastructure now available to tenants and accommodation operators.

 With 4Network, a user's personal wireless network works wherever they are in the building (it is not restricted to their room or the reach of one ‘router’), and can include any wired or wireless enabled device.